 NiGHTS was born out of a simple concept: capturing the sensation of flight.
 Released the same month as Super Mario 64, some viewed it as Sega's answer to Nintendo's mascot superstar.
 In reality, NiGHTS into Dreams, much like the Sonic titles, shares more in common with a traditional arcade game, complete with high score tables displayed at the end of each level and a score multiplier awarded depending on how well you perform during the boss encounter.
 Nights was known for its innovative, gravity-defying, gameplay mechanics.

-After choosing between playing as Elliot Edwards (the boy) or Claris Sinclair (the girl), you are dropped in to a fully 3D environment where your most immediate task is to reclaim the four "Ideya Spheres" that have been stolen from you and hidden within the level.
-While you can go searching for them on foot, you are incredibly super vulnerable in your human form, so your best bet is to approach and enter the Ideya Palace and transform in to the flying purple jester known as NiGHTS.
+After choosing between playing as Elliot Edwards (the boy) or Claris Sinclair (the girl), players are dropped into a fully 3D environment where their most immediate task is to reclaim the four "Ideya Spheres" that have been stolen and hidden within the level.
+While players can go searching for them on foot, they are incredibly vulnerable whilst in their human form, so their best bet is to approach and enter the Ideya Palace and transform into the flying purple jester known as NiGHTS.

-The gameplay shifts between 3D and 2.5 D. As Elliot and Claris the game offers a fully developed 3D landscape, as Nights however the game changes to a side scroling perspective with Nights locked into one of four possible paths.
+The gameplay shifts between 3D and 2.5 D. As Elliot and Claris the game offers a fully developed 3D landscape, as Nights however the game changes to a side scrolling perspective with Nights locked into one of four possible paths.
 The game is essentially lap based with each lap consisting of a different path.
 The only way to switch paths it to collect 20 blue chips and bring them to an Ideya Spheare.
-Doing this and completing a lap will cause the path to alternate in which you must do the same thing again.
-After completing all 4 paths the game swithches to a boss leve
+Doing this and completing a lap will cause the path to alternate in which the player must do the same thing again.
+After completing all 4 paths the game switches a boss' lever.